You might have read that I recently was overwhelmed and had to take a step back from the multitude of tasks that I put on my own to do list:

 7. A good night’s sleep

-Getting consistently enough sleep is vital to a healthy mind, body and keeping you excited about your day and your goals.
-According to the National Sleep Foundation, adults between ages 26 – 64 should get on average between 7-9 hrs of sleep per night.
+Getting consistently enough sleep is vital to a healthy mind and body and keeping you excited about your day and your goals.
+According to the National Sleep Foundation, adults between the ages of 26 – 64 should get, on average, between 7-9 hrs of sleep per night.

 8. Exercise